 Toronto - The Azrieli Music Prizes

-Open to the international music community, AMP upholds fair access principles by accepting submissions from individuals and institutions of all ages, genders, nationalities, faiths and backgrounds.
+Open to the international music community, AMP accepts nominations for works from individuals and institutions of all ages, genders, nationalities, faiths and backgrounds, which are then submitted to its expert juries through an open call for scores and proposals.

 Deadlines